masudd14/config-parser-ply/README.md

 ---

 ## ✅ How To Run
-You can see the result by runnig main.py file
+You can see the result by runnig the main.py

 ---